PRESENTS

 9:00 AM – 9:20 AM

-Obesity, Inflammation and Cardiac Dysfunction – Naveed Sattar, MBChB, PhD (Remote Presentation)
+Obesity and Cardiometabolic Disease: the Big Picture – Naveed Sattar, MBChB, PhD

 9:20 AM – 9:40 AM